FriendsOfShopware/FroshPlatformHtmlMinify/README.md

 ## Warning

-This extension optimizes load oder of scripts.
-If you insert custom scripts into you side for example tracking codes, they might break and need adapation.
+This extension optimizes the loading sequence of scripts.
+If you or a plugin inserts custom scripts into the website, such as tracking codes, these can become faulty and need to be adjusted.
+This might be solvable by using default ready state events in JavaScript.

 ## Download